Basic Usage

 }

-// Construct an HTTP-type generic call
+// Construct http type generic call

 g, err := generic.HTTPThriftGeneric(p)